jagoda/mummy/README.md

 Creates and loads a `Browser` extension for the `pack` defined by the manifest.

+### browser.credentials.set(credentials)

+ + **credentials** -- an object containing simulated authentication information

+Update the browser state to bypass the normal authentication strategies when requests are sent to Hapi.
+See [the Hapi documentation][hapi-inject] for more details.

+### browser.credentials.clear()

+Clear any browser credentials.
+This will cause normal authentication flows to be used for requests sent to Hapi.

 ### browser.http(options, [callback])

  + **options** -- an object representing the request.